Jinwen-Zhong/Orbit-wars-xmu/machine_learning/ml_notes.md

 Step 4:

-Use model predictions to replace hand-designed scores.
+Use model predictions to replace hand-designed scoring functions.

 For example: